-He is very rich and extremely successful professionally.
-But there are some things you can't buy with money.
-Billionaire Damian (Ben Kingsley) has to experience this on his own body when he is diagnosed with cancer in the incurable final stage.
-But there is still so much he wants to achieve and do before he blesses the temporal.
-Turns out his wealth could actually help him there.
-Because with a novel, top secret technology, the consciousness of one person can be transferred into the body of another.
-With this procedure called "shedding", eternal life is theoretically possible - as long as the financial means are sufficient.
-Damian does not hesitate long to agree to participate in the procedure.
-And so he soon wakes up in a younger body (Ryan Reynolds), to which he has to get used in a long therapy phase.
-Afterwards he should start a new life as Edward and enjoy the regained youth.
-But again and again he is plagued by visions that seem to be memory fragments of the original owner of Damian's new body.
-But when he begins to want to get to the bottom of this, he puts his dearly bought life at risk again.
-After all, "Shedding" should remain a secret - and that at all costs...
+He is heavily wealthy and extremely successful professionally.
+But there are some things that money can't buy.
+Billionaire Damian (Ben Kingsley) must learn this firsthand when he is diagnosed with terminal cancer.
+Yet there is still so much he wants to accomplish and get done before he passes away.
+As it turns out, his wealth could actually help him.
+Because with a new, top-secret technology, the consciousness of one person can be transferred into the body of another.
+With this procedure, called Shedding, eternal life is theoretically possible - as long as the financial means are sufficient.
+Damian doesn't hesitate long to agree to participate in the procedure.
+And so he soon awakens in a younger body (Ryan Reynolds), to which he must first get used during a long period of therapy.
+Afterwards he is supposed to start a new life as Edward and enjoy his regained youth.
+But he is repeatedly plagued by visions that appear to be snippets of memories of the original owner of Damian's new body.
+But as he begins to try to get to the bottom of them, he is already putting his dearly bought life at risk.
+After all, Shedding is supposed to remain a secret - at any cost...

-And unfortunately these are not exactly a rarity in the course of the almost two-hour running time.
-Certainly, logic should not be demanded of the basic idea anyway.
-But at least such a fantasy story should be told in an exciting and thrilling way.
-And that's exactly what the film doesn't succeed at all at some points.
-If Singh had picked up the tempo in a few moments and scissored other scenes, this body swap could have been an extremely exciting mystery cinema.
-However, the many positive aspects are overlaid by unnecessarily tough and dramaturgically weak moments, which of course also has an effect on the overall impression at the end.
+And unfortunately, those aren't exactly a rarity over the course of the nearly two-hour running time.
+Surely, logic shouldn't be demanded of the basic idea anyway.
+But at least such a story set in the realm of fantasy should be told in an exciting and rousing way.
+And that's exactly what the film fails to do at all in some places.
+If Singh had picked up the pace in some moments and used the scissors in other scenes, this body swap could have been really extremely exciting mystery cinema.
+As it is, however, the many positive aspects are repeatedly overshadowed by unnecessarily tough and dramaturgically weak moments, which of course also has an effect on the overall impression in the end.